Pamela B. Gilbert

 Pamela B. Gilbert (born October 3, 1958) is an American lawyer.
-She has been a partner of the law firm Cuneo Gilbert & LaDuca, LLP since 2003, where she leads the firm's lobbying and public policy practice.
+She has been a partner of the law firm Cuneo Gilbert Flannery & LaDuca, LLP since 2003, where she leads the firm's lobbying and public policy practice.
 She is a consumer rights advocate who has testified before Congress over fifty times.
 Gilbert serves as the Executive Director and Legislative Counsel for the Committee to Support the Antitrust Laws (COSAL), an organization that supports antitrust legislation.

 Early career and education

 Gilbert graduated magna cum laude from Tufts University with a B.A. in Mathematics in 1980 and received her J.D. from New York University School of Law in 1984, where she was a Root-Tilden scholar.

 After law school, Gilbert served as Consumer Program Director at the U.S. Public Interest Research Group from 1984 to 1989, focusing on consumer protection issues, including leading efforts for congressional enactment of legislation to protect children from toxic art supplies.
 From 1989 to 1994, she was Legislative Director and later Executive Director of Public Citizen's Congress Watch, a Washington-based consumer advocacy organization.